icon-project/icon-project.github.io/docs/transaction_signature.md

 ## Precondition

-Transaction data is written in JSON with some restrictions.
+Transaction data is in JSON format with some restrictions.

 ### Allowed types in JSON